 Red peppers contain 30 different antioxidants, one of the reasons they are so nutritionally dense.
 Enjoy their distinct flavor roasted or fresh — and up your intake of potassium, a mineral many of us lack.

 You’ve heard “you are what you eat.”
 But what you drink matters, too!
-More and more studies are unearthing the health benefits of drinking tea.
-Black tea is America’s favorite variety of this beloved beverage.
-But it’s good to look beyond your comfort zone.
-Green tea, matcha (a type of green tea), white tea, peppermint … Read More
+More and more studies are unearthing the health benefits of drinking tea, says Kristin Kirkpatrick, MS, RD, LD.

 Have you ever wondered about the health benefits of seeds?
 Amy Jamieson-Petonic, R.D., a registered dietician at Cleveland Clinic, says people do not realize certain seeds have a variety of health benefits.
 Hemp seeds, for example, can be a great source of vitamin E. “Vitamin E is an antioxidant in our body,” says Jamieson-Petonic.
 “It helps … Read More